Somali Armed Forces: Somali Navy

 The Somali Navy was formed after independence in 1960.
 Prior to 1991, it participated in several joint exercises with the United States, Great Britain and Canada.
 It disintegrated during the beginning of the civil war in Somalia, from the late 1980s.

 Admiral Farah Ahmed Omar told a New Yorker reporter in December 2009 that the navy was 'practically nothing' at the time, though five hundred new recruits were in training.
 On 30 June 2012, the United Arab Emirates announced a contribution of $1 million toward enhancing Somalia's naval security.
 Boats, equipment and communication gear necessary for the rebuilding of the coast guard would be bought.
 A central operations naval command was also planned to be set up in Mogadishu.

 Equipment

 Under the Barre regime, the Soviet Union and Yugoslavia supplied large amounts of military equipment, until the break in relations in 1977.
+Other reported suppliers included Czechoslovakia; East Germany; North Korea; and Romania.

 In the 2020s the most important suppliers include the United States; Turkey, especially for the "Gorgor" special forces; and the People's Republic of China has also donated equipment.
+Italian helicopters entered service from 2023.